 | Free trial | ✓ 7 days, full access | ~ Limited free tier |

-| Total cost (typical use) | $29–149/month (all-inclusive) | ~$10/month + $30–100/month API costs |
+| Total cost (typical use) | $29 to $99/month (all-inclusive) | ~$10/month + $30 to 100/month API costs |

 Memory: Codex vs Persistent Database

 NovelCrafter's Codex is its strongest feature.
 It's a structured database where you manually enter character profiles, locations, lore, plot points, and other story elements.
 When you generate text, the Codex entries you select are injected into the AI prompt as context.
-This is powerful — but it requires you to maintain the Codex yourself.
+This is powerful, but it requires you to maintain the Codex yourself.
 If you forget to add a detail, or if it changes during writing, the Codex won't know.

 EPOS-AI's persistent memory works differently.
 Your chapters themselves are the memory.
-Every word you write is stored in a PostgreSQL database, and the AI draws on your actual manuscript text — not summaries you've written about your manuscript.
+Every word you write is stored in a PostgreSQL database, and the AI draws on your actual manuscript text, not summaries you've written about your manuscript.
 When a character's eye colour changes between chapter 3 and chapter 28, EPOS-AI detects it automatically because it reads both chapters.
 The Codex approach would only catch this if you manually updated the character entry.

-For authors who enjoy the craft of world-building documentation — maintaining wikis, writing detailed lore entries, building spreadsheets of character traits — NovelCrafter's Codex is a joy to use.
+For authors who enjoy the craft of world-building documentation, maintaining wikis, writing detailed lore entries, building spreadsheets of character traits, NovelCrafter's Codex is a joy to use.
 For authors who want the AI to do the bookkeeping while they focus on prose, EPOS-AI's automatic approach is less work.

 Cost: The Hidden Token Bill